Catalina Ouyang

-Catalina Ouyang is an American sculptor and installation artist who lives and works in New York City.
+Cato Ouyang is an American sculptor and installation artist who lives and works in New York City.

 Career

 Ouyang's sculptures often incorporate atypical materials, from horse tibias and cigarette butts to a replica of a trench toilet in its entirety.
 The disparate objects explore trauma, memory, and the corporeal.

 Ouyang has cited Anne Carson, Anne Sexton, Marguerite Duras, Marisa Merz, and Louise Bourgeois as inspirations for their work.

 Notable exhibitions

 Ouyang had a solo exhibition, organized by Alexis Wilkinson, at the Knockdown Center in New York in 2020.
 This included recent sculptures by Ouyang as well as a video installation presenting text transcribed from the artist's project "Conclusion and Findings," in which Ouyang invited artists and writers to respond to a legal document.

 In 2021 Ouyang had a solo exhibition titled The Siren at Real Art Ways in Hartford, CT.

 SculptureCenter included Ouyang in its 2021 iteration of the annual InPractice exhibition, You may go, but this will bring you back curated by Katherine Simóne Reynolds.
+In 2022, at No Place Gallery in Columbus, Ohio, Ouyang put on their exhibition, Three Betrayals'.
+Also in 2022,Ouyang's art was exhibited at the Aldrich Museum as part of 52 Artists: A Feminist Milestone'.

+Ouyang produced three solo exhibitions for the Lyles and King gallery in Manhattan: cunt waifu in 2020; White Male Ally in 2021; and Trick" in 2024 which was named by Franklin Sirmans in Art Forum as one of the 10 best exhibitions (public and private) of the year.

+Works by Ouyang were featured prominently in two major public museum exhibitions in 2026: New Humans: Memories of the Future which debuted the reopening of the New Museum and Subvert, Repair, Reclaim: Contemporary Artists Take Back the Nude at the Boston Museum of Fine Arts.

+Ouyang has a scheduled solo exhibition scheduled for the winter of 2027 at Night Gallery in Los Angeles where they previously put on the exhibition forgive everything in 2022.